darth-c0d3r/neural-question-generation/README.md

 # Introduction

 [HuggingFace](https://huggingface.co/) is one of the most useful libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
-In this repository, I'm trying to setup a complete pipeline for a Machine Learning project and the task I've chosen for the setup is Question Generation for Paragraphs.
-This is a seq2seq task for which I intend to fine-tune a pre-trained encoder-decoder Transformer model for Extractive Summarization like BART / Pegasus.
-More specifically, I'm finetuning the `sshleifer/distilbart-cnn-6-6` model on the SQuAD dataset.
+To setup a generalized NLP pipeline, I have developed a question-generation model for which I first finetuned and later distilled a pretrained summarization model on a question-generation dataset.
+More specifically, I've chosen the distilbart checkpoint (`sshleifer/distilbart-cnn-6-6`) from HuggingFace and finetuned it on the SQuAD dataset, after which I distilled the resulting model.

 # Demo Links

 * **[Finetuned 6-6 QGen Model](https://huggingface.co/gpssohi/distilbart-qgen-6-6)**
 * **[Distilled 3-3 QGen Model](https://huggingface.co/gpssohi/distilbart-qgen-3-3)**

-# Features / Goals
+# TODO / Pending Tasks

-* Environment setup using YAML file [done]
-* Hyper-parameter management with configs [done]
-* Efficient data loading using LMDB [done]
-* Dataset Visualization / Stats [done]
-* Results Visualization / Stats [done]
-* LR Scheduler [done]
-* Multiple Decoding Algorithm Options [done]
-* Intermediate Checkpoints [done]
-* Parallel Logging to file [done]
-* Use Fast Tokenizers [done]
-* Latency + Efficiency Benchmarking [done]
-* Distributed Training and Inference
+* Distributed Training Setup
-* ONNX Optimization [not implemented in hgfc]
+* ONNX Optimization [not available in hgfc]
-* Model Quantization [done]
-* Model Distillation [done]
 * AMP Support
 * Hosting using Streamlit / Gradio
-* Deploying on HuggingFace Hub [done]

 # Dataset